spinnaker/spinnaker.github.io/index.md

 layout: home
 conference_ad_row:
   title: Spinnaker Summit 2019
   excerpt: "We're hosting a [conference](https://www.spinnakersummit.com) in San Diego, CA on November 16-17th.
-If you're a community member, we'd love for you to [submit a proposal](https://www.spinnakersummit.com/cfp) to speak.
-Have you struggled or triumphed with Spinnaker?
-Do you have tips to share?
-Do you work in the DevOps space but on different tools?
-If so, we'd love to see a proposal from you."
+If you're interested in using Spinnaker, a current Spinnaker user, a Spinnaker operator, or in the DevOps space this conference will be interesting to you! \n \n We'd like to also extend a big \"Thank You!\" to the many many folks who submitted talks for this year.
+The review committee has started the process of reading through all of the proposals and will be reaching out to all of you in the coming weeks with updates."
   image_path: assets/images/summit-socialmedia-transparent.png
   alt: "Spinnaker Summit Logo"
 spinnaker_row: